About Amanda Anderson, MPA, MSN, RN

 Sure, I was new to nursing, but I wasn’t new to work.
 My life as the child of small business owners had ingrained in me a certain sense of duty that I felt my colleague lacked.
 When you grow up with parents who make you pick up cigarette butts in their business parking lots, no work is below you, and there’s no time to complain.
 Maya wasn’t new to nursing, but she seemed, to me, new to the idea that work was to be done without a fight.

 In my first months on the unit, I saw her complain much more than I saw her put her head down and plod through the tasks before her.
-Our unit was full of really […]
+Our unit was full of really sick patients, […]

 Addressing Alarm Fatigue in Nursing